kondim23/advanced-cybersecurity-treasure-hunt/README.md

 ## General Notes
 - The project is structured for collaborative teams.
 - All automation scripts are compatible with Ubuntu 20.04 and utilize standard, widely available software.
-- A `run.sh` script is provided to execute the automation programs with the required parameters.
+- A `run_exploit_suite.sh` script is provided to execute the automation programs with the required parameters.
 - This report documents each step taken, including scripts and code used, to ensure reproducibility and transparency.
 - The complexity of the stages increases significantly as the challenge progresses.
 - For incomplete stages, the report includes a description of progress and proposed next steps, with partial implementations where applicable.